DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Eligible applicants who start a job and apply for the IRP before 1 September 2024 will receive a single payment of £10,000  around the end of their first term  working in England.

 Eligible applicants who start a job and apply for the IRP after 1 September 2024 will receive two £5,000 payments.
-Teachers will be able to apply for the first payment at the start of their first year teaching in England and the second payment at the start of their second year.
+Teachers will be able to apply for the first payment at the start of their first year teaching in England and the second payment, if they remain eligible, at the start of their second year.
 We’ll publish further details about how these split payments will be made to teachers on this page in due course.

 You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
 We will email you when applications reopen later in 2024.